HelloFresh co-founder is working on a prepared meal service for kids

 Competitors in this space include Scrumpt, a prepared lunch service for kids that’s currently available the San Francisco Bay Area, and Chicago-based startups Nurture Life and Wise Apple.

 “From a customer standpoint, we’ve spent a lot of time and effort to make this fun and something kids really engage with,” Parker said.
-“I think our brand is very kid first and fun.”
+“I think our brand is very kid-first and fun.”

 Yumble, for example, has some of its customers calling the company “the healthy happy meal for kids lunch,” Parker said.
-That’s because, in addition to fully-cooked meals, each Yumble box comes with activity sheets, collectible reward coins and trivia cards for kids.
+That’s because, in addition to fully cooked meals, each Yumble box comes with activity sheets, collectible reward coins and trivia cards for kids.

-Meal kit services have been in the public light lately thanks to Blue Apron’s subpar performance on the public market.
+Meal kit services have been in the public light lately thanks to Blue Apron’s sub par performance on the public market.
 In light of that, HelloFresh recently revealed it’s planning to raise up to $353 million in an initial public offering.
 Perhaps meal services for children are the next big market for food startups.

-To date Yumble has raised a $1.5 million seed round from a handful investors including Andy Appelbaum, co-founder of Seamless and current managing partner at RiverPark Ventures.
+To date Yumble has raised a $1.5 million seed round from a handful of investors, including Andy Appelbaum, co-founder of Seamless and current managing partner at RiverPark Ventures.

 0